Massipssa/Docs/cloud/aws/Processing/EMR/emr.md

 ## Storage

 - **HDFS**
-    - Is ephemeral, sapce is reclaimed when cluster is terminated
+    - Is ephemeral, space is reclaimed when cluster is terminated
-    - Helpful for caching intermidiate result during MapReduce processing or for workloads that have significant random I/O
+    - Helpful for caching intermediate result during MapReduce processing or for workloads that have significant random I/O

 - **EMRFS**
     - Extends HDFS to store data in S3